The Archive of Affect

 March 17, 2017-April 16, 2017

 The Archive of Affect, presented by NURTUREart, a non-profit exhibition and educational space in Bushwick, Brooklyn, will be a group show of projects from the Fellowship for Utopian Practice that focus on rewriting, challenging or expanding traditional archives and histories.
 Many of the fellows work to amplify voices that are often silenced, omitted, or erased from contemporary historical narratives.
 The “affect of archive” is particularly salient in the current hyper-democratic media climate, where it often seems that everyone is writing and sharing their own stories.
 These projects remind us that there are many voices still unheard and unwritten, and that artists have an important role to play in challenging classical notions of place, history, and personhood.
+The exhibition will include artifacts, ephemera, and documentation of the artists’ projects, as well as present a series of public performances for time-based and durational projects for audiences to experience live.
+Featured artists were selected by Culture Push from their Fellowship for Utopian Practice, a testing ground for new ideas that aim to create positive social change through civic engagement and horizontal learning opportunities.
+Participating fellows are provided creative, analytical, and logistical tools in the creation of boundary-pushing, interdisciplinary, and socially engaged artwork.

 Saturday, April 1, 3-5 pm: The Worker's Art Coalition